 For All Users:

-Please don't forget that you will not receive anything in the mail, no hard copy DVD!
+Please don't forget that you will not receive anything in the mail, no hard copy book or DVD!
 This is a digital product only.
 You will receive an email with a link to download the files.
 If you cannot find the email, please check your email's junk folder.
 Look for an email from the Body Window, LLC.

 Take heart, because you can heal your pain.
 Reflect on this healing affirmation: ‘The wound is the place where the Light enters.’ ~ Rumi